Hand Crafted. Cool Climate. Boutique.

 With a modern new cellar door tasting all our wines and showcasing the best of local produce and goods, coupled with the talented chef Matt Adams in Timbre Restaurant, the future looks bright as we continue to make Velo wines a leader in the Tasmanian wine landscape.

 Based at the entrance to the beautiful Tamar Valley in northern Tasmania, The 0.9ha of cabernet sauvignon and 0.5ha of pinot noir of the Legana Vineyard were planted in 1966 by Graham Wiltshire, legitimately described as one of the three great pioneers of the Tasmanian wine industry.
 Originally named Chateau Legana, Velo is home to Tasmania’s oldest cabernet sauvignon wines.
-Varietals grown onsite, are pinot noir, cabernet sauvignon, shiraz, sauvignon blanc, riesling and pinot gris.
-We know you will enjoy sampling our impressive range of award winning wines along with our friendly service.
+Varietals grown onsite, are pinot noir, cabernet sauvignon, shiraz, sauvignon blanc, riesling, pinot gris and chardonnay.
+We know you will enjoy sampling our impressive range of award winning wines along with our friendly service. - James Halliday

-Our cellar door is open seven days a week from 10am to 5pm.
+Our cellar door is open 7 days a week from 10am to 4pm

 Velo is a combination of their passion for great wine, food and art.
 The small family operated vineyard is an example of how old and new worlds meld.
 While retaining traditional methods of harvesting and winemaking, their contemporary image reflects the fun, energy, passion and lifestyle in which they immerse themselves.